ngs-docs/angus/cloud_computing_intro.md

 # Intro to cloud computing

+## Learning Objectives:
++ Understand what cloud computing is?
++ Get to know some popular cloud compute resources
++ Perform command line blast
++

 ## Rationale

 Bioinformatics worldwide involves researchers connect daily to cloud computing services to perform their analyses.